-Teresa Margolles’ works examine the social causes and consequences of death.
-For Margolles, the morgue accurately reflects society, particularly her home area where deaths caused by drug-related crimes, poverty, political crisis and government’s brutal military response have devastated communities.
-She has developed a unique, restrained language in order to speak for her silenced subjects, the victims discounted as ‘collateral damage’ and nameless statistics.
-She has been Awarded in 2014 with the “Premio de Fotografía Latinoamericana Purificación García”, Zona Maco, Ciudad de México
+Teresa Margolles’ works examines the social causes and consequences of violence.
+For her, the morgue accurately reflects society, particularly that of her home country where deaths caused by drug-related crimes, poverty, political crisis and the government’s inept response has devastated communities.
+She has developed a unique, restrained language in order to speak for her silenced subjects, the victims discounted as ‘collateral damage’ of the conflict.
+Margolles holds a degree in Forensic Medicine and Communication Science from the Universidad Nacional Autónoma de Mexico.

-Her work has been shown internationally in institutions such as Neuberger Museum of Art, Purchase NY(2015), the Tate Modern in London, England (2012); the Museo Universitario de Arte Contemporáneo (MUAC 2012) the MALBA Museo de Arte Latinoamericano de Buenos Aires, Argentina (2008); the Museo del Barrio (2008) and The Brooklyn Museum of Art (2007) in New York, US; the Kunsthalle in Vienna, Austria (2007); the Centre d’Art Contemporain of Brétigny, France (2006), The Museum für Moderne Kunst of Frankfurt, Germany (2004); P.S.1/MoMa in New York, US (2002); the Kunst-Werke in Berlin, Germany (2002) and the South London Gallery, England (2002) among others.
+Her work has been shown internationally in institutions such as Mattatoio, Rome (2022); MUAC, Mexico City (2021); Es Baluard, Palma de Mallorca, Spain (2020); BPS22, Charleroi, Belgium (2019); Kunsthalle Krems, Austria (2019); MSSA, Santiago de Chile (2019); MAMBO Museo de Arte Moderno de Bogotá (2019); Padiglione d’Arte Contemporanea in Milan (2018); the Witte de With, Rotterdam, Netherlands (2018); the Musée d’art contemporain of Montréal (2017); the Neuberger Museum of Art, New York (2015), the Centro de Arte Dos de Mayo, Madrid (2014), the Migros Museum, Zurich (2014), the Tate Modern, London (2012); the MALBA, Museo de Arte Latinoamericano de Buenos Aires (2008); the Museo del Barrio, New York (2008); The Brooklyn Museum of Art, New York (2007); the Kunsthalle, Vienna (2007); the Centre d’Art Contemporain of Brétigny, France (2006), The Museum für Moderne Kunst of Frankfurt, Germany (2004); P.S.1/MoMa, New York (2002); the Kunst-Werke in Berlin (2002) and the South London Gallery (2002) among others.